Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

-Are usually just one sentence.
+- is usually just one sentence.

-Most often come at the end of the first or second paragraph.
+- usually comes at the end of the first or second paragraph.

-May give a roadmap of the rest of the essay.
+- may give a roadmap of the rest of the essay.

-5 Easy Steps for Writing
+5 Easy Steps to Write a Thesis

 1. Make a Thesis Question